MScBiomedicalInformatics/MSIB32500/README.md

 Students are expected to comply with University regulations regarding academic integrity.
 If you are in doubt about what constitutes academic dishonesty, please speak to us before the assignment is due and/or examine the University’s Academic and Plagiarism Policy at http://studentmanual.uchicago.edu/policies

 Academic dishonesty includes, but is not limited to cheating on an exam (e.g., copying others’ answers, providing information to others, using a crib sheet) or plagiarism of a paper (e.g., taking material from readings without citation, copying another student’s paper).
-Students are required to abide by University of Chicago’s academic integrity policy and failure to maintain academic integrity will likely result in a failing grade in the class and/or expulsion from the University.
+Students are required to abide by the University of Chicago’s academic integrity policy and failure to maintain academic integrity will likely result in a failing grade in the class and/or expulsion from the University.

 ## 15. SEXUAL HARASSMENT POLICY